dortania/OpenCore-Install-Guide/post-install/msr-lock.md

-1. Open your firmware with UEFITool and then find `CFG Lock` as a unicode string.
+1. Open your firmware with UEFITool and then find `CFG Lock` as a Unicode string.
 If nothing pops up then your firmware doesn't support `CFG Lock`, otherwise continue on.

 ![](https://i.imgur.com/ziN50wL.png)

-2. You'll find that this string in found within a Setup folder, right click and export as `Setup.bin`
+2. You'll find that this string is found within a Setup folder, right-click and export as `Setup.bin`

 3. Open your setup file with `ifrextract` and export as a .txt file with terminal:
 ```